 Answered By: Susan Van Alstyne Last Updated: Sep 25, 2020 Views: 335

 You may recognize “opportunities” and “threats” as the “O” and “T” from the acronym SWOT (Strengths, Weaknesses, Opportunities and Threats).
-One place to find opportunities and threats for a company is in a SWOT analysis (see instructions for finding SWOTs in the Berkeley databases).
+One place to find opportunities and threats for a company is in a SWOT analysis (read how to find SWOTs here).

-- If you are looking for information on not-for-profit companies, you may need to compile information from a variety of sources.
-Note that there is a special tab called “Small/non-public companies.”
+- If you are looking for information on not-for-profit companies, you may need to compile data from a variety of sources.
+Note that there is a special tab called “Private and Non-Profit Organizations."

 - You may get ideas from a SWOT analysis for article searches in the Berkeley databases.
 This could be useful if your instructor asks for more information on the topic than the SWOT provides, or if you would like to elaborate on or clarify a particular issue brought up in a SWOT analysis.